Francefernance12/Morse-Codeverter/README.md

 # Morse-Codeverter
-script that converts english vocabulary into morse code
+Python tkinter GUI used to convert english vocabulary into morse code